-Gastric carcinoma is one of the common malignancies.
-As in other parts of the Western world, the incidence in Germany, Austria and Switzerland has been decreasing continuously during the past decades.
+Gastric cancer is one of the common malignant diseases.
+As in other parts of the Western world, the age-standardized incidence has been steadily decreasing in Germany, Austria, and Switzerland over the past decades.
 Men are affected twice as often as women.
-Some patients have a hereditary risk.
+A group of patients has a hereditary risk.
 Acquired risk factors include Helicobacter pylori infection of the gastric mucosa.
-Population-based endoscopic screening to detect early gastric cancer is not currently recommended for Germany.
+Population-based endoscopic screening for the detection of early gastric cancer is currently not recommended for Germany.

-The prognosis of gastric cancer patients is mainly determined by stage, but also by histologic subentity, general condition, and comorbidity.
-In early and localized stages, the therapeutic approach is curative, however, palliative in metastatic disease.
-Main therapeutic modalities are surgery and medical tumor therapy.
-Despite some progress in the last 10 years, cancer-specific mortality is still very high around 70%.
+The prognosis of the patient is mainly determined by the stage, but also by histology, general condition and comorbidity.
+In early and localized stages, the therapeutic approach is curative, in metastatic stages it is palliative.
+Therapeutic modalities are mainly surgery and systemic drug treatment.
+Despite some progress in the last 10 years, cancer-specific mortality is very high at 70%.

 This guideline refers to adenocarcinoma of the stomach.
-Recommendations on tumors of the esophago-gastric junction can be found at Onkopedia Esophageal Cancer.
-Recommendations on less common, non-epithelial tumors of the stomach can be found in Onkopedia Gastrointestinal Stromal Tumors (GIST) or Onkopedia Extranodal Marginal Zone Lymphomas.
+Recommendations for tumors of the esophago-gastric junction can be found at Onkopedia Esophageal Cancer.
+Recommendations for therapy of adenocarcinomas of the esophago-gastric junction and esophagus are largely the same as those for gastric cancer.
+Recommendations for rarer, non-epithelial tumors of the stomach can be found in Onkopedia Gastrointestinal Stromal Tumors (GIST) (German Version) or Onkopedia Extranodal Marginal Zone Lymphomas (German Version).